 - Slippery puddles of melted snow in entryways

 - Failing to create safe passage for disabled persons within 48 hours of snowfall under New Jersey's Snow Removal Law

 Bergen County Injury Lawyers: Failure To Remove Snow or Ice

 Slip and falls on black ice often result in fractures, knee injuries, back injuries and closed head injuries, sometimes requiring surgery.
 We pursue compensation for medical bills and future care, lost earnings, any permanent disability, and our client's pain and suffering.

-To speak with an experienced North Bergen premises liability accident attorney, contact us today online or by telephone at 201 346-3800.
+To speak with an experienced North Bergen lawyer for slip and fall on ice, contact us today online or by telephone at 201 346-3800.
 We take cases on a contingency fee basis, so you do not pay anything unless we win compensation for you.